Background Image for Header:

 The West Virginia Collegiate Business Plan Competition affords college students around the state the unique opportunity to make a business idea come to life with the support of state institutions of higher education and seasoned business professionals from around the country.

 The goal of the competition is to provide students with the education, skills, contacts, and motivation necessary to create a viable start-up company in West Virginia.
-Three grand prize packages consisting of $10,000 cash, accounting, and legal assistance are awarded to the top team in each category.
+Two grand prize packages consisting of $10,000 cash, accounting, and legal assistance are awarded to the top team in each category, and $20,000 of additional at-large money is also awarded to various finalist teams.
 The competition is free to enter.

 The same entry may not be submitted in multiple categories.
-However, teams may enter multiple different business plans in the first round, but only one business plan in the finals.
+However, teams may enter multiple different business plans in the first round, but only one business plan in the semifinals.

 The process extends through the entire academic year, culminating in April.
 The competition consists of three rounds.
 Feedback and instruction are given for each round, so it is not necessary to have any business background to enter.
 It is helpful to have team members with different areas of expertise.